meetoseh/backend/docs/redis/keys.md

   avoid leaking keys if the job which is supposed to move the data to the database is delayed.

+- `stats:interactive_prompt_sessions:bysubcat:total_views` goes to a hash where the keys are the internal names of subcategories and the values are the total number of interactive prompt sessions for journeys in that subcategory, excluding days at and after `stats:interactive_prompt_sessions:bysubcat:earliest`.
+Days are delineated by the America/Los_Angeles timezone.

-- `stats:interactive_prompt_sessions:bysubcat:totals` goes to a hash where the keys are the internal names of subcategories and the values are the total number of journey sessions for that subcategory, excluding days at and including `stats:interactive_prompt_sessions:bysubcat:totals:earliest`
+- `stats:interactive_prompt_sessions:bysubcat:total_users` goes to a hash where the keys are the internal names of subcategories and the values are the total number of interactive prompt sessions for journeys in that subcategory, with a max of one per user per day, excluding days at and after `stats:interactive_prompt_sessions:bysubcat:earliest`.
+Days are delineated by the America/Los_Angeles timezone.

-- `stats:interactive_prompt_sessions:bysubcat:totals:{unix_date}` goes to a hash where the keys are the internal names of subcategories and the values are the total number of prompt sessions for that subcategory on the given date, expressed as the number of days since January 1st, 1970.
+- `stats:interactive_prompt_sessions:bysubcat:total_views:{unix_date}` goes to a hash where the keys are the internal names of subcategories and the values are the total number of prompt sessions for journeys in that subcategory on the given date, expressed as the number of days since January 1st, 1970.
 This is used to ensure that the journey session view totals only update once per day, to improve caching.
 The difference between this and the `stats:interactive_prompt_sessions:{subcategory}:{unix_date}:subs` hash is this does not deduplicate users.

-- `stats:interactive_prompt_sessions:bysubcat:totals:earliest` goes to a string representing the earliest unix_date for which `stats:interactive_prompt_sessions:bysubcat:totals:{unix_date}`
-  hasn't yet been rotated into `stats:interactive_prompt_sessions:bysubcat:totals`.
-This is used to prevent leaking keys if the job which is supposed to rotate the data is delayed.

 - `stats:retention:{period}:{retained}:{unix_date}` where: